Efficient & Correct Predictive Equivalence for Decision Trees: Experimental Evidence

 \paragraph{Results.} \cref{tab:res1} summarizes the results for values of $r$ ranging from 3 to 9, i.e.\ DTs with up to $6\times{r}+3=57$ nodes (for $r=9$).
 As can be observed, for class 1 (resp.~class 0), the size of $|\bcfn{1}(\fml{T})|$ (resp.~$|\bcfn{0}(\fml{T})|$) grows exponentially (resp.~linearly) with the value of $r$. \sympy's QM algorithm shows large running times, and it was stopped for $r=7$, i.e.~DT with 45 nodes.
 For the independent generation of BCF, the running times also grow exponentially (as expected).
 For $r=9$, the running times for computing the BCF's are already massive.
 The inefficiency observed is attributed to the fact that Python was used and, more importantly and as noted earlier in the paper, the computational overhead of generating the BCF.
 This overhead is significant, and worsens for trees with more AXps.
 For the algorithms proposed in this paper, we consider the cases $r=200,500,1000$, as shown in~\ref{tab:res2}.
 For the case $r=200$, this represents a DT with $6\times{r}+3=1203$ nodes, as shown, and so a DT that is almost 20 times larger than the ones considered for computing the BCF and running QM).
 In this case, we have $2\times{r}+1=401$ features , which makes the use of the QM method impractical.
 For this DT and prediction 1, and from the proof of~\cref{prop:expcase}, we have a lower bound of $2^{200}$ prime implicants for $\pi_1$.
 The computation of one AXp for a partial assignment consistent with the longest tree path takes 1.71s.
 Deciding if the same partial assignment is a WAXp takes 5ms.
 Moreover, deciding predictive equivalence of a tree with the same size, but with one terminal node with a changed prediction, takes 3.7s.
 These running times are negligible when compared with the first (or both) phase(s) of the QM method on a DT with 57 nodes (for $r=9$), i.e.\ a DT that is less than a tenth of the case $r=200$.
 The cases $r=500$ and $r=1000$ represent much more complex DTs, with far more nodes and features.
 Concretely, for $r=500$ (resp.~$r=1000$), a lower bound on the number of prime implicants is $2^{500}$ (resp.~$2^{1000}$).
 The running times for computing one AXp and for deciding predictive equivalence increase noticeably.
 However, as noted in~\cref{sec:ptime},~\cref{alg:pedt} can be parallelized, and so, on a cluster, the observed run times can be significantly reduced.
 Furthermore, the use of a programming language other than Python, e.g.\ C/C++, would enable significant reductions in the running times.

 Finally, we underscore that the experimental results consider a special DT construction aiming at highlighting the performance limitations of using an implementation of the QM method.
 However, DTs of large size can occur in some high-risk~\citep{rudin-naturemi19} application domains, where high accuracy is paramount.
 For example, \citep{ghiasi-cmpb20} reports a DT with 161 nodes and 20 real-valued features.
-In those cases, the use of the QM method will also not scale, even if high-performance solutions are exploited~\citep{coudert-integration94}.
+In those cases, the use of the QM method will also not scale, even if high-performance solutions are exploited~\citep{coudert-integration94} (and these might not ensure deterministic execution).
 (We note that \sympy is known to be inefficient for formulas with more than 8 boolean variables. \footnote{ This is discussed for example in~\url{https://docs.sympy.org/latest/modules/logic.html}.})